The Best Vitamins for Seniors

 The NIH’s National Institute on Aging (NIA) agrees.
 The organization says that “most, if not all, of your daily vitamins and minerals should come from food.”

-Learn more about how to meet your daily needs in our guide to the new food pyramid for older adults.
+That means choosing nutrient-dense foods, especially fruits, veggies, fatty fish, nuts, and other whole foods.
+(Learn more about how to meet your daily needs in our guide to healthy eating for older adults.)

 That said, some older adults do need more of certain nutrients.
 Here are the five supplements to talk about with your doctor.